 Below, you’ll find a high-grade student example answer for AQA GCSE Language Paper 2: Writer’s Viewpoints and Perspectives, Question 3.
 I’ve added in the mark scheme notes to show why this would receive a high level.

 Thanks for reading!
-If you need help with this exam, you can take a look at our full course.
+If you need help with this exam, you can take a look at our Ultimate AQA GCSE English Language Paper 2 course.

 For general help with English Language and Literature, see all our courses here.